mergemamba/support/README.md

+# Merge Mamba Issue Tracker.

-# Found a bug?
+Found a bug?
 Got a suggestion?
-Let me know here.

 Use this repository to raise issues for Merge Mamba.
 If you'd rather contact me directly, email me at henry@mergemamba.com.

 # Bug Reports